Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/ChangeBasemap/README.md

 # Change basemap

 Change a map's basemap.
-A basemap is beneath all layers on an `Map` and is used to provide visual reference for the operational layers.
+A basemap is beneath all layers on a `Map` and is used to provide visual reference for the operational layers.

 ![](screenshot.png)